 - In SaaS, everything is managed by the vendor.
 The platform, data, servers, storage, networking, etc. SaaS does not require any installations or downloads in your existing system.
 This makes it easier for clients to use the software without having to worry about its maintenance or updates.

 - PaaS stands for Platform as a Service.
-The vendors provide their clients with a platform where they can deploy their applications without having to worry about the storage and infrastructure.
+The vendors provide their clients with a platform to deploy their applications without worrying about the storage and infrastructure.
 It provides a virtual runtime environment to develop and test applications.
 Although, these applications can only be written in languages the vendor’s platform allows.

 - Example: Google App Engine.
 It allows you to develop and host your web applications in Google’s data centers.
 The App Engine requires the applications to be written in Java or Python.

 - The application you develop and the data you use are the only things you can own in a PaaS environment.
 Underlying architecture, including storage infrastructure, runtime, servers, etc., everything is managed by the vendor.

 - IaaS stands for Infrastructure as a Service.
 In the case of PaaS, the operating system on which the platform runs, the configuration of the machines is fixed and charged accordingly.
 But what if you want to change the configuration for your application so that you pay a lesser amount?
 This is where IaaS comes into the picture.